FHTW-HWSE/projekt-group14-hospital/README.md

 ## Currently Working on

 ## General Information
-* The CSV files are organised in a way that every day a new csv file is created so we only have to save the time and not the date
+* The CSV files are organised in a way that every day a new csv file is created so we only have to save the time and not the date //TO DO change
 * Distinguishing normal Patient/priority patient: seating Number -1 = priority patient => Arrived by Abulance